 Stage 3: Spasticity Increases

-In fact, the increased spasticity should actually be seen as a good thing, because it means the neural connections between your brain and muscles are improving.
+To continue treating spasticity and reduce the risk of contractures, keep diligently practicing your passive and active rehabilitation exercises.
+Even though it might seem like your muscles are not improving, but rather are worsening when you reach this stage, do not give up!
+The increased spasticity should actually be seen as a good thing, because it means the neural connections between your brain and muscles are improving.

-If your doctor approves, you may be able to receive Botox injections to relieve your spasticity, especially if it is causing you a lot of pain.
-Just make sure you continue with your therapy exercises after your injection!
+Sometimes, when spasticity increases too much, it limits your ability to exercise because the limbs are too stiff to move.
+If your doctor approves, you may be able to receive Botox injections to temporarily relieve spasticity, especially if it causes pain.
+Make sure you continue therapy exercises after your injection to optimize its effects.

 Stage 4: Spasticity Decreases